• I need help with

 Recognising the signs of stress

-If left unmanaged, stress can lead to more serious long-term mental and physical health issues such as anxiety, muscle tension and pain, heart disease, heart attacks, high blood pressure, sleep problems, weight gain and strokes.Β It’s therefore important for employers to effectively support their managers and team members to spot the signs of stress.Β
+If left unmanaged, stress can lead to more serious long-term mental and physical health issues such as anxiety, muscle tension and pain, heart disease, heart attacks, high blood pressure, sleep problems, weight gain, and strokes.

 The law relating to stress in the workplace